Fourier-based Inversion of Partial X-ray Transforms in n Dimensions: Introduction

-Let us assume that $A$ models a parallel-beam experiment in 3-dimensional space, and that the inner product $\langle \cdot , \cdot \rangle$ is chosen `nicely'.
-We refer to the measurement data parallel to a given direction as a `2D projection set'.
-It is already known (e.g. see \cite{kak2001principles}) that the backprojection of a 2D projection set results in a volume whose Fourier transform is the essentially the same as that of the 2D projection set, except embedded as a 2D plane within the 3D Fourier space of the volume.
-By summing over all the projection directions, it follows that the Fourier transform of the full backprojection $A^\dag m$ is a summation of these planes.
-We are not aware, however, of published literature which uses this fact to construct an exact inversion method for parallel-beam experiments with arbitrary distributions of beam directions.
-Recognising the value in computational inversion algorithms which are convolution-based, we provide two such methods in the form of a convolution-backprojection algorithm (a convolution of measurement data, followed by backprojection) and a backprojection-convolution algorithm (a backprojection of measurement data, followed by a volume convolution).
-This extends previous unpublished work by the author, found in \cite{grewar2021}.
-We also adapt the backprojection-convolution method to cone-beam measurement data in a practical manner.
+First, we consider the case of \emph{parallel-beam} partial X-ray transforms.
+In $3$ dimensions, we refer to the measurement data parallel to a given direction as a `2D projection set'.
+It is already known (e.g. see \cite{kak2001principles}) from the Fourier Slice Theorem that, assuming a `reasonable' $L^2$-like inner product $\langle \cdot , \cdot \rangle$, the backprojection of a 2D projection set results in a volume whose Fourier transform is the essentially the same as that of the 2D projection set, except embedded as a 2D plane within the 3D Fourier space of the volume.
+A variant of this statement is proven in lemma~\ref{lem:fst}, for a large class of inner products.
+By summing over all the projection directions, it follows that the Fourier transform of the full backprojection $A^\dag m$ is a summation of these planes; this is described precisely in corollary~\ref{cor:ATA_decomp}, for the aforementioned `large class of inner products'.
+This corollary is then specialised to those particular `reasonable' inner products, resulting in the more specialised but useful result in lemma~\ref{lem:ATA_decomp_simplified}.
+Notably, lemma~\ref{lem:ATA_decomp_simplified} provides an identity for $A^\dag A$ as a volume convolution with a kernel that is determined by an $n$-dimensional generalisation of the Funk transform \cite{funk1911flachen}.
+With lemma~\ref{lem:ATA_decomp_simplified} established, the inversion formula $A^{-L} = (A^\dag A)^{-1} A^\dag$ is understood as a backprojection-convolution method.
+To convert it to a convolution-backprojection method, identity~\ref{id:vol_proj_filt} is established, which facilitates reordering of the convolution so that it occurs in projection/measurement space, prior to backprojection.
+In this manner, a general convolution-backprojection formula is derived for inverting an arbitrary \emph{parallel-beam} partial X-ray transform, provided it is in fact invertible.
+The specific choice of inner product affects both the convolution kernel and the error function minimised by the resulting reconstruction.
+The specifics are codified in theorem~\ref{th:parallel_gbpf}.

+Finally, we consider the case of \emph{cone-beam} partial X-ray transforms.
+We deal with only a restricted class of such transforms.
+In particular: we assume that the measurement data can be `rebinned' into parallel-beam data, because in this case it becomes possible to construct backprojection-convolution methods of reconstruction.
+The rebinning is not an explicit operation in the method, but is accomplished implicitly as part of the backprojection procedure by incorporating a weighting term that doesn't incur significant complexity or computational expense.
+For this reason, backprojection must precede convolution, so we revert to the backprojection-convolution method.
+Also, our theorem for the cone-beam case `bakes in' an important discretisation regularisation that is necessary for numerical stability when the method is implemented in a computer algorithm.
+The inversion formula for these cone-beam experiments is codified in theorem~\ref{th:cone_gbpf}.